Somaur/callgraph/README.md

 1. Place your caret (text cursor) on any Java method in your code
 2. Click on the CallGraph icon in the toolbar (or use View → Tool Windows → CallGraph)
-3. Click on the **GENERATE** button, your graph will be generated.
+3. Click on the **GENERATE** button, your graph will be generated
-4. Click on any node in the graph to navigate to that method
+4. Click on any node (method) in the graph to jump to its definition
-5. Click on any edge in the graph to navigate to that call
+5. Click on any edge (arrow) in the graph to jump to the exact line where that method is being called

 ## Features

+- You can generate call graphs for any method in your codebase
-- **Interactive Call Graph Visualization**: Displays method calls in an interactive graph format
+- You can navigate to method definitions by clicking nodes in the graph
-- **Interactive Network Graph**: Built with vis-network.js for smooth, interactive graph navigation
+- You can navigate to exact method call locations by clicking edges in the graph
+- You can pan & zoom in and out of the graph
+- You can save the graph as a HTML file

 ## Requirements